jodhsinghnahal/BlindVision/README.md

 ### Real Time Mode ###
 Click the top button to speak the objects, the bottom button to speak objects and their relative position.
+Also using the Arduino, you can use the noise level to know the approximate distance to the object (louder means closer).